 RESPECT server: A RESPECT endpoint which acts as an WebSocket server.

+RTC network: A DN dedicated to RTC.
+This network is compliant with the trusted DN of the RTC architecture defined 3GPP TS 26.506 [XX].

 RTC resource: A media which a media session is connected to.
 Media service such as conference room, media content for distribution and RESPECT endpoint are example of RTC resource.

 RTC user: An RTC service user who connects to the RTC service by using RESPECT endpoint.